The Muslim looking after a Hindu shrine in India

 According to the 2011 census, 61 per cent of Assamese are Hindu and 34 per cent Muslim.
 The remainder are Christian, Buddhist, Sikh or of other religions.

-Rahman says that his name was included in the citizens' register - unlike some 1.9 million people who now face the possibility of being made stateless, put in detention camps and even deported.
+Rahman said that his name was included in the citizens' register - unlike about 1.9 million people who now face the possibility of being made stateless, put in detention camps and even deported.

 "Apart from the Hindus, lots of Muslim people also come here and offer prayers.
 People including the Hindus and Muslims say that their prayers are often fulfilled," he said.